RDannn/DevOps-30-Day-Challenge/Day6-soccer-stats-docker/README.md

 Before we get started, let's set up our project folder and push everything to GitHub.
 Having a well-organized structure is key to maintaining clean and scalable projects.

-1️⃣ Create a New Folder
+1️⃣ Create a New Folder📂

 Fire up your terminal and create a local folder to house your project.
 If you’re using VS Code, iTerm, or any other terminal, navigate to the directory where you want to store this project.

-For example, if I’m working in my DevOps-30-Day-Challenge repository, I would run:
+For example, I’m working in my DevOps-30-Day-Challenge repository, I would run:
 ```sh
 cd DevOps-30-Day-Challenge
 ```